 There was not a massive difference between underclothes of the eastern cities and those of women in frontier areas.
 The staple undergarment was the chemise, a light cotton slip worn for the primary purpose of hygiene and cleaned often.
 Next, pantalets made of flannel or cotton would be put on, worn for modesty purposes (and let’s face it, panties weren’t really a thing back then).

-Despite my original assumptions, on top of the standard chemise and pantalets, most frontier women would have laced on a corset.
+Despite my original assumptions about pioneer clothing, on top of the standard chemise and pantalets, most frontier women would have laced on a corset.
 Remember, many of the women traveling west were doing so because of hopes for a brighter future for their families.
 Whether driven by economic promise or religion, these were “proper,” proud women who would not have considered giving up something viewed as so fundamental during that time.

 While women with heavy workloads may have loosened the corset or even skipped it while completing household tasks, the majority of women on the frontier would have brought corsets with them and worn them when at all possible.